hargiz/arindrajit.com/index.markdown

 description: ""
 ---

 Hi!
+My name is Arindrajit Basu.
 I currently work as a Research Manager at the Centre for Internet Society in India.
 This website houses my research and writing.

 ### Long-form articles